Muzietto/webpack-tests/workshop-webpack-build/README.md

 - `npm run build`: will create the build inside `/dist` folder.

+### please note: CSS and the image are not converted. why is that?

 - `npm run watch`: will watch user files and build automatically inside `/dist` folder at each file change.

 - `npm start`: serves files from the `/dist` folder (http://localhost:3100).